– written by Brian Staffa

-When giving a presentation at the recent CWCB in Boston, during Q&A someone asked, “What are the biggest mistakes you see people make when setting up operations?”
+When giving a presentation at a recent cannabis expo in Boston, during Q&A someone asked, “What are the biggest mistakes you see people make when setting up operations?”
 I joked that I could probably give an entire presentation just on that topic, and thus this article was born.

 I’ve seen this question addressed specific only to cultivation, but I’ve detailed each mistake and the consequences of making it, specific to facility type.

 Mistake #1: Selecting the wrong real estate

 Whether it was the only piece of property zoned properly, or the building was cheap, real estate that isn’t ideal will stifle an operation’s growth and make it difficult if not impossible for businesses to compete.

 - Inadequate employee parking, which can erode community support

 - Insufficient trucking infrastructure – increases costs since you may have to supplement with additional freight services